-For over 20 years El Olomega The Original Red Hook Salvadoran Pupusas, formerly known as The Lainez Stand has been celebrating the art of gathering - every weekend from end of April to end of October (Starting dates varies) when people come together, wether in celebration of a wonderful and joyous soccer game, a birthday, or simply a nice day for a walk in the park, a good food ensues around Red Hook Park.
+For over 20 years El Olomega The Original Red Hook Salvadoran Pupusas, formerly known as The Lainez Stand has been celebrating the art of gathering - every weekend, when people come together, wether in celebration of a wonderful and joyous soccer game, a birthday, or simply a nice day for a walk in the park, a good food ensues around Red Hook Park.
 Where authentic food is enjoyed with a layback “siesta” type attitude, a place where Pupusas is a thing of legend.
 From all five boroughs in New York City and nearest States people have come to identify El Olomega Mobile Food Truck, at Red Hook Park as the place for the best Salvadoran Pupusas and their other dishes as "Simple The Best".

 In 1988 Carlos Ayala a vendor & brother of Teodora Lainez and Ana Maria Ayala suggested that the Soccer Players and family members at Red Hook Park in Brooklyn were hungry for some good Salvadoran food - and man did they deserved an authentic Pupusa.

 Armed with the knowledge of their mother’s secret recipe; Teodora Lainez best known for Esperanza along with her sister Ana Maria, joined a partnership.
 In the summer of 1988 with a handful of pork meat, cheese, and a single portable grill started selling Pupusas.

 Carlos Ayala was right; the need for an authentic and fresh Salvadoran food was overwhelming.
 The pupusa legend had begun.